 Triglycerides, another important type of lipids, must be lower than 150 mg / dl.
-Triglycerides are formed from the most common fats in the diet (90% of the fat we consume) and they are the main energy source for the body.
+Triglycerides are made of the most common fats in the diet (90% of the fat we consume) and they are a main energy source for the body.
 Each type of lipoprotein has different effects on health.

 The higher your LDL levels (the protein that transports cholesterol in the blood), the higher the risk of suffering heart diseases.

-High levels of triglycerides contribute to a thicker blood and they make people prone to suffer arterial thrombosis.
+High levels of triglycerides thicken the blood and they can increase the chance of suffering arterial thrombosis.
 In general, these high triglycerides levels are produced as a side effect of cholesterol and other risk factors for heart diseases like obesity.

 The American Heart Association estimates that nearly 150 million people in the USA have a lipoprotein level of 240 mg /dl, which surpasses the limit (200 to 239 mg / dl).

-As a result of a recent study, the government has been asked to take action regarding those people who are in the high-risk group (like those who have suffered a heart attack, for example), in order to adjust their levels to the standard recommendations.
+As a result of a recent study, the government has been asked to do something about those people who are in the high-risk group (like those who have suffered a heart attack, for example), in order to adjust their levels to the standard recommendations.